 The police then searched Ingram's residence based on his consent, although Ingram disputed this consent.
 The search produced cocaine and marijuana.
 Ingram was advised of his Miranda rights, but was not taken into custody.
 About four months later, Ingrow was indicted on ten counts of drug-related charges.
 Ingram moved to suppress the fruits of the search of his person and his residence.
 After the trial court denied the motion to suppress, the defendant was convicted of selling cocaine, conspiring to sell cocaine, possession of cocaine with intent to sell, possession of marijuana and possession of unlawful drug paraphernalia.

-held that Ingram was not under arrest at the time of the search of his person, and therefore the warrantless search was invalid.
+The Supreme Court held that Ingram was not under arrest at the time of the search of his person, and therefore the warrantless search was invalid.
 The warrantless search of his residence, however, was proper because the Ingram consented to the search and the consent was not the product of the previous illegal search of the Ingram's person.
 Ingram's convictions are reversed in part and affirmed in part.

 In the you can't be making this up category, the CI was originally seeing one drug source only to be told by her, "you're never going to believe who I am calling" to get the cocaine.
 It was the CI's nephew.
 Apparently Ingram was unwittingly brought into this scheme by his own family.